-The two Human-Centered Design studios consist of spaces that allow for formal instruction, individual/collaborative work settings and critiques.
+The two Industrial Design studios consist of spaces that allow for formal instruction, individual/collaborative work settings and critiques.
 This space is designed to be flexible so that it can accommodate a variety of design activities and presentations.
 The fabrication studio provides a space for students to develop mock-ups and prototypes of their designs.

 Within these two spaces, students have access to a range of model making and rapid prototyping equipment for their use.
 Please be sure to look at the specific requirements for the major.
-Students are required to take courses in other studio areas as well as Human-Centered Design.
+Students are required to take courses in other studio areas as well as Industrial Design.
 Once the courses have been completed, students will have access to other facilities (Woodworking, Metals & Ceramics) with the professor’s permission.

 Aside from academia, Alex Fekete works as a design consultant and sculpts objects in blown glass.
 His work appeared in New York Times, Business Week, Times Magazine, GQ and Absolute Sound.